tcet-opensource/documentation/docs/resources/workflows/external-workflow/external-workflow.md

 As an IDE, Visual Studio Code being the best recommendation, must also be installed.

-**Listed below are the sequential steps you need to know so as to make your contribution :-**
+## Raising issues
+Issues are the standard way to for communication between maintainers, contributors and end users on GitHub.
+They can be raised by anyone highlighting **task allocation**, **bug reports**, **feature request**, **security vulnerablity**, etc.

+If you wish to contribute to a specific part of the project, `raise an issue` and request the maintainers to assign it to you.
+This is where your work within the project begins.

 ## Forking the repository
-As an outside contributor, you do not have an access to the repository and so you need to have a copy of the same repository on your account in order to work on the project.
+As an outside contributor, you do not have an access to directly push changes to our repositories.
+Hence you need to have a copy of the same repository on your account in order to work on the project.

 :::info Note